vippsas/vipps-psp-api/vipps-psp-api-faq.md

 See the
 [EMVco documentation](https://www.emvco.com/emv-technologies/payment-tokenisation/)
 for more.

+## What is a PAN?

+The PAN (Primary account numbers) is the 15- or 16-digit number found on all credit or debit cards.
+Since PANs are accepted for online payments, anyone with access to the PAN may be able to make payments without the physical card.
+A PAN is unique per card, but may be shared between businesses.

 ## Why do I get `No network token available for this Agreement` or similar?